Pabitra-33/Diabetes_Prediction_Machine_Learning/README.md

 Our main objective is that we will try to build a machine learning model to accurately predict whether or not the patients in the dataset have diabetes or not?.

 # Details about the dataset:
-The datasets consists of several medical predictor variables and one target variable, Outcome.
+The datasets consists of several medical predictor variables and one target variable, Outcome.<br>
 Predictor variables includes the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

 .
 Pregnancies: Number of times pregnant.<br>
 .
 Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test.<br>